Australian Intelligence Community: History

-During World War I, in January 1916 the UK Government established an Australian branch of the Imperial Counter Espionage Bureau, known as the Australian Special Intelligence Bureau (SIB).
-In 1919, the Commonwealth Police Force and the Special Intelligence Bureau merged to form the Investigation Branch (IB).
+During World War I, in January 1916, the UK Government established an Australian branch of the Imperial Counter Espionage Bureau, known as the Australian Special Intelligence Bureau (SIB).
+In 1919 the Commonwealth Police Force and the Special Intelligence Bureau merged to form the Investigation Branch (IB).

-During World War II, Commonwealth Security Service was established.
+During World War II Commonwealth Security Service was established.

-In 1946, Commonwealth Investigation Service (CIS) took over security intelligence functions.
-In 1949, Australian Security Intelligence Organisation (ASIO) was established.
+In 1946 Commonwealth Investigation Service (CIS) took over security intelligence functions.
+In 1949 Australian Security Intelligence Organisation (ASIO) was established.

-In the late 1940s, the Australian Government established a foreign intelligence organisation in the Department of Defence.
-In 1952, it became the Australian Secret Service.
+In the late 1940s the Australian Government established a foreign intelligence organisation in the Department of Defence.
+In 1952 it became the Australian Secret Service, renamed as the Australian Secret Intelligence Service in 1954.

-In 1947, a permanent signals intelligence agency in the Department of Defence was established, called the Defence Signals Bureau.
+In 1947 a permanent signals intelligence agency in the Department of Defence was established, called the Defence Signals Bureau.
 It changed its name to the Defence Signals Branch in 1949, the Defence Signals Division in 1964, the Defence Signals Directorate in 1978, and the Australian Signals Directorate (ASD) in 2013.

 In 1947 the Department of Defence established the Joint Intelligence Bureau (JIB) which was renamed the Joint Intelligence Organisation (JIO) in 1969 and then the Defence Intelligence Organisation (DIO) in 1989.

-In 1977, an additional intelligence analysis agency, the Office of National Assessments (ONA), was created in the Department of the Prime Minister and Cabinet.
+In 1977 an additional intelligence analysis agency, the Office of National Assessments (ONA), was created in the Department of the Prime Minister and Cabinet.
 It was renamed the Office of National Intelligence (ONI) in 2018.